 In science-based couples therapy, these phrases help our clients learn how to regulate and co-regulate their nervous systems.
 What is the most powerful thing you can say to your spouse to help them calm down?

 Sometimes the most important thing to do is stop the conversation immediately and de-escalate.
 What’s the best thing to say o your partner to accomplish that?

 Appreciation not only builds the Friendship System, but it also is a powerful de-escalator.
 How does your partner want to be appreciated?
 What does your spouse most want to e appreciated for?

 We then ask the spouses to exchange sheets.
-Then I say:
+Then we say:

 You now have in front of you a list of phrases your partner thinks might tend to calm them down if you used them to make a repair attempt.
 Let’s hear you actually say it and see.”

-I’ve done the Gottman Repair Checklist many times and I’ve noticed some typical reactions to hearing their partner say the words that they thought might calm them down:
+We’ve done the Gottman Repair Checklist many times and we’ve noticed some typical reactions to hearing their partner say the words that they thought might calm them down:

-We have a tendency to view our own emotional reactions as universal, when in fact, they are often idiosyncratic.
+We tend to view our own emotional reactions as universal, when in fact, they are often idiosyncratic.

-The Gottman Repair Checklist requires us to focus on our partner, and compile a body of knowledge about their unique emotional responses.
+The Gottman Repair Checklist requires us to focus on our partners and compile a body of knowledge about their unique emotional responses.